What is the Vocational Nursing program?

 Admission to St. Philip’s College is required before applying to the Vocational Nursing Program.

 The apply Texas application is for admission to the college, not for admission to the nursing program.
 You will have to complete a separate application for the nursing program.

 Although not required, we strongly encourage completing the following courses prior to admission:

 - Anatomy & Physiology I&II (BIOL2401 and BIOL2402) or BIOL2404

 - Nutrition (one of the following: BIOL1322, BIOL1323, FDNS1305, CHLT1305)

 - PSYC 2314 Developmental Psychology across the Lifespan

 - HITT 1305 Medical Terminology

 Complete the application packet.
-The completed application packet and required documents must be placed in a 9 x 12 brown envelope and may be submitted in person, or mailed, to the St. Philip’s College Nursing Education Department.
+The completed application packet and required documents must be placed in a 9 x 12 brown envelope and submitted in person to the St. Philip’s College Nursing Education Department.

 St. Philip’s College